Robert Kaufelt: Innovations

 After buying in 1991, he added temperature-controlled aging caves in the basement (with a sidewalk window for customers to watch cavemasters practice affinage, or cheese aging).
 Kaufelt opened a classroom to instruct professionals and the public in cheese and cheese pairings, including a 3-day Cheese U Boot Camp.
 Nationally, Kaufelt developed the Murray's Certified Cheese Professional (CCP) program, which brought cheese in line with other professional food credentials, such as pastry chefs and sommeliers.
 Students must pass a rigorous test from the American Cheese Society, a not-for-profit organization founded in 1983 to support the North American artisanal and specialty cheese industry.
 More than 5,000 attendees have completed the training; hundreds of Murray's Cheese staff in New York and in Kroger supermarkets are certified cheese professionals.

 According to Edible Manhattan, Murray's was “a launchpad for many of the most important businesses in the current good food movement.”

 Kroger partnership

 In 2005, Kaufelt entered a partnership with Ohio-based Kroger Company.
 By 2016, the partnership helped expand Murray's Cheese shops to 350 locations in Kroger's across the country.
 There are currently over 800 Murray's cheese shops in Kroger chains including King Soopers, Ralph's, Fry's, Fred Meyer and others.

-In 2017, Kroger purchased Murray's Cheese with Kaufelt staying affiliated as a "strategic advisor."
+In 2017, Kroger purchased Murray's Cheese with Kaufelt, who stayed affiliated as a "strategic advisor."
 At the time of sale, related businesses included classroom; caves, import company; early online website ('89); catalogue; restaurant; private label; mac and cheese concept.